nens/sensordata-demo/README.md

 Goal: figuring out applicability of two OGC standards for NL use cases.
 This repo is for [Nelen & Schuurmans](https://www.nelen-schuurmans.nl) to run tests based on Rotterdam's groundwater data.
 The groundwater measurements are send via LORA to [chirpstack](https://www.chirpstack.io/), which will send it to us.

-First steps:

-- [x] We have to recieve those measurements,
-- [x] convert them to one of the two standards (sensorthings for now)
-- [x] and recieve them in an OGC-compatible app.

-## Work-in-progress comments
+## External servers/services

-*Reinout using this section for some what-am-I-working-on comments and some initial impressions.
-This is not intended to be permanent.*

-For the moment, I'm aiming at the "sensorthings" standard as there's a good open source server for it, [Frauenhofer's FROST](https://fraunhoferiosb.github.io/FROST-Server/).
+We implemented the "sensorthings" standard as there's a good open source server for it, [Frauenhofer's FROST](https://fraunhoferiosb.github.io/FROST-Server/).
+We installed it with "docker compose".
+The server is online, but only available from our network as setting up proper authentication/authorisation would take too much time.

 The open source project suggested in the project documentation for the "connected systems" standard is a github branch of an existing project that last saw work two years ago.
 But... there is an up-to-date version specifically for connected systems at https://github.com/52North/connected-systems-pygeoapi .
+We tried getting that to work based on the project's suggested "docker compose" approach, but the resulting site was not functional.
+We've submitted [a detailed bug report](https://github.com/52North/connected-systems-pygeoapi/issues/7) and received answer that the public docker images haven't been updated and that the current version is faulty.
+That's why we haven't included "connected systems" in our actual demo.

-Likewise, the sensorthings standard had quite some useful documentation on how to use it and how the data is structured.
-The connected systems documentation seemed to be a collection of urls meant to check the conformability to the spec, but not the actual spec.
-I probably haven't.
+The sensorthings standard has quite some useful documentation on how to use it and how the data is structured.

 Regarding messages received from chirpstack: http+json *seems* the easiest way.
 If a protobuf binary message is send, apparently the full schema must be known+validated on our side.
-With json, se can just extract the fields we need.
+With json, we can just extract the fields we need. http+json was also Rotterdam's preferred approach.
+So we created a simple web app (see `app.py` below) with a URL where Rotterdam could send their messages to.

-## TODO

-- [x] Deploy the "hello world" version.
-- [x] Add POST url to receive messages from chirpstack (initially just for logging those messages and to get the communication set up).
-- [x] Add docker-compose file with FROST-server.
-- [x] Actually send messages towards FROST.
-- [ ] Try to add the connected-systems app, too.
+Chirpstack allows extra http headers to be configured on the outgoing messages.
+This is a flexible scheme that allows all sorts of authentication schemes.
+We're using "http basic auth" which simply means user/password.
+An extra header `Authorization` with a value like `Basic abcbase64encoded123=` is quickly added to the chirpstack configuration for our URL.

 ## Code structure

 - `app.py`: [flask](https://flask.palletsprojects.com) app, mostly for providing an API url to receive chirpstack messages.
 - `process.py`: process the incoming chirpstack messages and extract the info we want from them.
+This means filtering messages: which have measurements and which are just administration?
+A message can contain multiple values at the same time, so it is split into separate "measurements".
+- `frost.py`: query the FROST sensorthings api and post new measurements to datastreams.
+For every measurement, we look for a matching sensorthings `sensor` based on name.
+Likewise for an `observed property`.
+Then we query for a `datastream` based on the ID of the sensor and observed property.
+Lastly we add the measurement's value to the datastream.

 ## Local dev setup